queilawithaQ/documentation/_general/integrations/codacy.md

 ---
-title: Integrating Codeship With Codacy for Code Coverage Reports
+title: Integrating CodeShip With Codacy for Code Coverage Reports
 shortTitle: Using Codacy For Code Coverage
 tags:
   - analytics